molily/molily.de/_posts/2020-11-21-testing-angular.md

 Rewriting this suite with Spectator brings two major changes:

-1. We use [ng-mocks](#faking-a-child-component-with-ng-mocks) to fake the children The fake Components mimic the originals regarding their Inputs and Outputs, but they do not render anything.
+1. We replace the child Components with fakes created by [ng-mocks](#faking-a-child-component-with-ng-mocks).
+The fake Components mimic the originals regarding their Inputs and Outputs, but they do not render anything.
 We will work with these Component instances instead of operating on `DebugElement`s.
 2. We use Spectator to create the fake `FlickrService`.

 The test suite setup: